 The modern Order of the Temple of Solomon has adopted the 14th century Rules of Chivalric Regalia as codified in 1672 AD and established as the international standard system in 1921 AD , as other surviving 12th century chivalric Orders have done as precedent .

 The Templar uniform jacket is both practical and highly versatile, suitable for formal, semi-formal or informal dress.
 It is conservative with monastic modesty, designed to look modestly regal at ceremonial events, yet reasonably blend in at business meetings among lounge suits, or even to complement safari wear for active field work.
 Instead of storing it in a closet only for rare events, modern Templars can fully enjoy their uniform for every-day use in diverse situations.

-As a result, in situations where the uniform is not used, Templar Sergeants and Adjutantes can rightfully use the relevant chivalric badges and collars with smart casual dress, business dress and evening wear, expressing their official Templarism in diverse situations.
+As a result, in situations where the uniform is not used, Templar Sergeants, Adjutantes and Guardians can rightfully use the relevant chivalric badges and collars with smart casual dress, business dress and evening wear, expressing their official Templarism in diverse situations.